nasccped/jsmoke/docs/README.md

 ## Kojamp, its predecessor

 [Kojamp] was the first version of this software but was discontinued.
-It was intended to offer support for both `java` and `kotlin` applications.
+It was intended to offer support for both `Java` and `Kotlin` applications.

-The confuse java support turned impossible to implement `kotlin` features.
+The confuse Java support turned impossible to implement `Kotlin` features.
 Also, due to aesthetic code principles and implementing I've decided to redo the program from scratch with a new look.